 EDUCATION: University of Oklahoma (B.A.) / Northern Illinois (J.D.)

-After successfully resurrecting the AFL in 2009, Kurz returns for his fifth season as the League's Commissioner...
+After successfully resurrecting the AFL in 2009 and serving five seasons as Commissioner of the League, Kurz enters his first season as AFL President...
 Kurz has been involved with Arena Football for 28 years, including five seasons as President of the af2...In efforts to relaunch the AFL in 2009, Kurz developed a unique economic model for the league...
 Led a group of enthusiastic investors in the acquisition of the AFL's assets in bankruptcy court and revived the Arena Football League in 2010.

 OTHER AFL EXPERIENCE:

-Served as the AFL's Vice President of International Development from 1987-2008...
+Served as the AFL's Vice President of International Development from 1987-2008 and Commissioner from 2010-2014...
 Responsible for administering the H3 Visa Program, allowing international players to play for AFL teams stateside...
 While serving as the Vice President of International Development, Kurz promoted and conducted 21 international games.

 OTHER PROFESSIONAL EXPERIENCE:

 Founding member of Gridiron Enterprises, Inc., a sports consulting firm based out of Chicago, Ill....
 Gridiron Enterprises, Inc., which was the original founder of the AFL, includes Kurz, Jim Foster, the creator of Arena Football, and attorney William Niro.

 Jerry B. Kurz returns for his 28th season of Arena Football and first as the AFL's President.
 Out-tenured only by the